mayaealexander/AutoDocs/docs/fibonacci.md

 <!-- AUTO‑GENERATED doc for fibonacci.py -->
 # Generate Fibonacci Sequence in Python

-_Simple function to compute the first n Fibonacci numbers._
+_Simple function to produce the first N Fibonacci numbers as a list._

+**Notes:**
-- This implementation uses a list to store the sequence and iteratively builds it up.
+> This implementation uses a list to store the sequence and iteratively builds it up.

 ## Step‑by‑step walk‑through
-### Step 1: Define the Fibonacci sequence generator
+### Step 1: Define Fibonacci sequence generator function
-This step defines a function that returns the first n numbers of the Fibonacci sequence as a list.
+This step defines a function that returns a list containing the first n Fibonacci numbers using an iterative approach.

 ```python
 def fibonacci(n):